wing0night/wing0night/README.md

 **About me**

-- 🏢 Currently a PhD candidate in Mechanical Engineering at Zhejiang University/SII.
+- 🏢 Currently a PhD candidate in Mechanical Engineering at ZJU/SII.

 - 🛠️ I'm conducting research in Vision-Language-Action (VLA).
 I also have hands-on experience developing embedded systems.